maverickNerd/Preparation-Guide-to-OSCP/Information Gathering/Active_Information Gathering.md

 --min-parallelism 64: Launch 64 parallel tasks to probe the target.
 --min-hostgroup 16: Scan a minimum of 16 hosts at one time and...
 --max-hostgroup 64: ... a maximum amount of 64 hosts.
---max-retries 3: The amount of times to retry probing a port before moving onto the next service.
--Pn: Skip ping scans, assume the host is up.
+--max-retries 3: The amount of times to retry probing a port before moving onto the next service.-Pn: Skip ping scans, assume the host is up.
 -n: Skip dns resolution, usually select this when not interested in reverse dns or wanting a quicker scan :-).
 -iL input_hosts.txt: Take an input file containing target hosts.
 -oA output: Output the results to .gnmap,.nmap & .xml for parsing later and analysing.